cev-api/setting-up-vmware-for-anti-anti-vm/README.md

 - Advanced -> Firmware Type -> ``BIOS``

 ## BIOS
-Customise your BIOS ROM (Or use pre-supplied one from this project):
+Customise your BIOS ROM with ``Phoenix BIOS Editor`` using XP SP2 Compatibility Mode (Or use my pre-supplied one from this project):

 ![BIOS](https://i.imgur.com/17yqdbV.png)